Vivienne Horne

-Trevor Allan Richard Horne (born March 24, 1991) is a Canadian politician who was elected in the 2015 Alberta general election to the Legislative Assembly of Alberta representing the electoral district of Spruce Grove-St. Albert.
-He is a student in political science at MacEwan University in Edmonton.
+Vivienne Horne (born Trevor Allan Richard Horne, March 24, 1991) is a Canadian politician who was elected in the 2015 Alberta general election to the Legislative Assembly of Alberta representing the electoral district of Spruce Grove-St. Albert.
+She was a student in political science at MacEwan University in Edmonton.

-Prior to his election, Horne was a barista at a St. Albert Starbucks.
+Prior to her election, Horne was a barista at a St. Albert Starbucks.

+Horne came out as transgender in 2025.

+Horne endorsed Alberta MP Heather McPherson in the 2026 New Democratic Party leadership election.